stigsand/cpp-build-env/README.md

 # cpp-build-env
-A Docker-based build environment for C++ projects
+An OCI container-based build environment for C++ projects